-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th September 2006 to 24th October 2006 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
-In addition, the Contractor was reminded to provide sufficient dust suppression mitigation measures especially during rock breaking activity, earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles. - 9.1.3 In the June 2006 monitoring survey of terrestrial ecology, the main stream course of Stream A was found to be filled up with rubbles to the level of the weir at its downstream end, and its conditions remained similar in the present monitoring survey.
-The Contractor was reminded to control the construction work quality and prevent same incident happened in future.
-Remedial works were not implemented to clear the rubbles and restore the channel by hand. - 9.1.4 Same as the last reporting month, no rectification work was done by the Contractor.
-Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; - Rectify the mal-pruning practice of the transplanted trees; and - Carry out hydroseed works at temporary and permanent stockpiles/bare slopes when practical. - 9.1.5 No environmental complaint and environmental summons/prosecutions was received during the reporting period. - 9.1.6 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th December 2006 to 24th January 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
+The Contractor was reminded to provide sufficient dust suppression mitigation measures especially during rock breaking activity, earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles.
+In addition, the Contractor was reminded to provide sufficient temporary drainage at the turfing areas. - 9.1.3 The Contractor was reminded to rectify the part of the vegetation being cleared within the Stream B2 buffer zone area. - 9.1.4 Same as the last reporting month, no rectification work was done by the Contractor.
+Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; and - Rectify the mal-pruning practice of the transplanted trees. - 9.1.5 No environmental complaint was received but one environmental prosecution was noted during the reporting period.
+CHEC was convicted (dated of offence 12 Jun 06) for breaching the Water Pollution Control Ordinance (WPCO) and fined \$50,000 in November 2006. - 9.1.6 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.